 - Eliminate distractions, like your phone or Netflix.

-- Organize a study group or find a study buddy.
+- Organize a virtual study group or find a study buddy.

 - Start with the information and concepts you know the least.

 - Speak out loud rather than just reading.